-A: Stockholder of Record.
+Stockholder of Record.
 If you are a stockholder of record and you submit a signed proxy card or submit your proxy by telephone or the internet but do not specify how you want to vote your shares on a particular proposal, then the proxy holders will vote your shares in accordance with the recommendations of the Board of Directors on all matters presented in this Proxy Statement.
 With respect to any other matters properly presented for a vote at the Annual Meeting, the proxy holders will vote your shares in accordance with their best judgment.

 Beneficial Owners.
 If you are a beneficial owner of shares held in street name and do not provide the broker, bank or other nominee that holds your shares with specific voting instructions, under the rules of the New York Stock Exchange (the "NYSE"), the broker, bank or other nominee that holds your shares may generally vote on routine matters but cannot vote on non-routine matters such as the election of directors.
 If the broker, bank or other nominee that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, the broker, bank or other nominee that holds your shares will inform the inspector of election that it does not have the authority to vote on this matter with respect to your shares.
 This is generally referred to as a "broker non-vote."
 Therefore, we urge you to give voting instructions to your broker.
 Shares represented by such broker non-votes will be counted in determining whether there is a quorum.
-Because broker non-votes are not considered entitled to vote, they will have no effect on the outcome on non-routine matters other than reducing the number of shares present in person or by proxy and entitled to vote on the proposal.
+Because broker non-votes are not considered entitled to vote, they will have no effect on the outcome on non-routine matters other than reducing the number of shares present in person or by proxy and entitled to vote from which a majority is calculated for proposals that require the approval of a majority of the shares represented at the meeting and entitled to vote on the proposal.
 However, because approval of the amendment to the Amended and Restated Certificate of Incorporation of BankUnited, Inc. to provide for the removal of directors with or without cause and to eliminate Article Thirteenth and other references to the Company's initial equity sponsors that are no longer applicable requires the affirmative vote of a majority of the outstanding shares of common stock of the Company, broker non-votes will have the same effect as negative votes against this proposal.